typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### uniqueID

 A machine-readable string that uniquely identifies this font within the publisher.
 It will be used to ask for un/installation of the font from the server in the `installFont` and `uninstallFont` commands.
-Also, it will be used for the file name of the font on disk, and there must not be longer than 251 characters and must not contain the following characters: / ? < > \ : * | ^
+Also, it will be used for the file name of the font on disk, and therefore must not be longer than 251 characters and must not contain the following characters: / ? < > \ : * | ^

 Type: Str<br />
 Required: True<br />